samer--/moby/README.md

   described in the original documentation, and (b) are already encoded by existing symbols?
 Eg, "S" in some French words is just "s", and "/z/" in German is just "ts".
 Also, many uses of "e" in French words.
-- American vs English pronunciations, esp, eg "Bob": "b/O/b" or "b/A/b"?
+- American vs English pronunciations, eg "what": "w/A/t" vs "hw/@/t"

 - "V" is sometimes Spanish β (like "b") but sometimes Dutch ʋ (like "w")

 - Pronuciation of grass, glass, plant etc: /A/ or /&/?
+- "new": American n/u/ or English n/ju/
+- Cofounding of ɑː as in car, far vs. ɒ as in lot, clock etc, both represented as /A/